paulmelnikow/ObjCMongoDB/README.md

 ObjCMongoDB is an Objective-C library for [BSON][] and [MongoDB][] based on the [10gen C driver][mongo-c-driver].

+## Latest release

+The latest release is v0.9, which is based on v0.5 of the driver.

+    git checkout v0.9     # since master may be a work in process

+See what's changed in [History][].

 ## Getting started

 Refer to the installation instructions and sample code on the